chaoss/community/community-handbook/community-report.md

 * Get visualizations from Augur by TBD
 * Get visualizations from Cauldron/GrimoireLab by TBD
 * Insert visualizations in the template by Coordinator
-* Send Community Report to requester by TBD
+* Send Community Report to the requester by Coordinator
 * If requester gave permission, add Community Report to our library on CHAOSS.community by TBD